 Right to change legal gender: Legal, but requires surgery from past to now.

-Right to change legal gender: Legal, surgery not required from past to now.
+Right to change legal gender: Legal, no restrictions from past to now.

 Individuals can legally change their gender in France.
 Sex reassignment surgery is state-funded.

-Right to change legal gender: Legal, surgery not required from past to now.
+Right to change legal gender: Legal, no restrictions from past to now.

 Same-sex adoption: Step-child adoption only from Jan 1, 2018 to now.